Semantic Mapping Strategy

 Within our semantic interoperability framework:

-- The OntoUML ontology sits at the CIM layer: it defines conceptual domain entities and relationships grounded in the Unified Foundational Ontology (UFO) [3].
+- The HRIO OntoUML reference model sits at the CIM layer: it defines conceptual domain entities and relationships grounded in the Unified Foundational Ontology (UFO) [3].

-- The gUFO representation (OWL-based lightweight implementation of UFO) resides at the PIM layer: it expresses those same concepts as an executable OWL 2 DL ontology, suitable for reasoning and integration with Semantic Web tools [3].
+- The HRIO gUFO/OWL implementation (gUFO-based OWL implementation of UFO) resides at the PIM layer: it expresses those same concepts as an executable OWL 2 DL ontology, suitable for reasoning and integration with Semantic Web tools [3].

 This separation is crucial because it ensures clarity about what we mean versus how we represent it.
 By explicitly considering this, each element in the ontology has a well-defined meaning behind it, rather than being just an arbitrary label or technical construct.
 By identifying the original meaning (conceptualization) of "Person" (for example) and separating it from any one representation, we follow the prescription that real-world semantics should guide the modeling.
 This aligns with knowledge engineering practices: every knowledge base or ontology implicitly commits to some conceptualization of the domain, and making that conceptualization explicit is critical for correctness.

-This visual clarifies that OntoUML provides the conceptual meaning, which the gUFO artifact operationalizes—while preserving semantic integrity across layers.
+This visual clarifies that HRIO OntoUML provides the conceptual meaning, which the HRIO gUFO/OWL artifact operationalizes—while preserving semantic integrity across layers.

 Roles of the Artifacts